 Fixing a leaking and dripping boiler by yourself is not recommended.
 Instead, you should only turn off both the hot and cold water while waiting for a professional technician from our office to arrive.

-This problem is characterized by a sound of a boiling kettle.
+This problem is characterized by the sound of a boiling kettle.
 The sludge and limescale buildup may restrict the flow of water, making it harder for the boiler to work.

 Kettling can be resolved by addressing the causal factors.
 However, this can be challenging when you are not a professional.
 We can help you to flush out the system and get your boiler heater in good shape again.